deathbeds/jupyterlite-pyodide-lock/py/jupyterlite-pyodide-lock/README.md

 ## Why Use This?

+- in the browser
+  - fetches `pyodide-kernel`, its dependencies, and configured packages in parallel while `pyodide` is starting, skpping `micropip.install` and its requests to the PyPI API
+  - doesn't require `%pip install` for locked packages and their dependencies
+    - once shipped, package versions loaded in the browser won't change over time
 - during a build
   - doesn't require rebuilding a full custom `pyodide` distribution
+    - but will patch an custom deployed `pyodide`
     - all downloaded wheels can be optionally shipped along with the application
-  - optionally uses of `SOURCE_DATE_EPOCH` will ensure newer packages aren't used
+  - optionally uses `SOURCE_DATE_EPOCH` to ensure newer packages aren't found during a solve
   - supports multiple sources of custom wheels and dependencies
-- in the browser
-  - fetches `pyodide-kernel` and dependencies in parallel while `pyodide` is starting, skpping `micropip` and many requests to a PyPI API
-  - doesn't require `%pip install` for locked packages and their dependencies
-    - once shipped, package versions loaded in the browser won't change over time

 ## Usage